-Flushing is a decidedly white-collar city, with fully 85.68% of the workforce employed in white-collar jobs, well above the national average.
+Flushing is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Flushing is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Flushing who work in sales jobs (17.54%), office and administrative support (15.45%), and management occupations (11.47%).
+There are especially a lot of people living in Flushing who work in sales jobs (14.51%), office and administrative support (9.85%), and healthcare (8.93%).

-The overall education level of Flushing is somewhat higher than in the average US city of 21.84%: 25.28% of adults 25 and older in the city have at least a bachelor's degree.
+The education level of Flushing citizens is substantially higher than the typical US community, as 29.57% of adults in Flushing have at least a bachelor's degree.

 The people who call Flushing home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Flushing residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Flushing include Irish, English, Polish, and French .
+Important ancestries of people in Flushing include German, English, Irish, Scottish, and Polish.

 The most common language spoken in Flushing is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Polish and Arabic.